Boberttt/binaryninja_mistral/README.md

 _Provides automated reverse engineering assistance through the use of local large language models (LLMs) on consumer hardware._

+# NOTE: THIS REPO ONLY HAS MINOR CHANGES SO THE README, BESIDES THIS, WILL REMAIN UNCHANGED

 ## Description:

 _ReverserAI_ is a research project designed to automate and enhance reverse engineering tasks through the use of locally-hosted large language models (LLMs).
 Operating entirely offline, this initial release features the automatic suggestion of high-level, semantically meaningful function names derived from decompiler output. _ReverserAI_ is provided as a Binary Ninja plugin; however, its architecture is designed to be extended to other reverse engineering platforms such as IDA and Ghidra.